 Application(s) must meet the following requirements:

-- Contact Information includes a contact name, title, address, telephone, fax, and e-mail of the contact person who will be responsible for communications between SMP and applicant.
+- Contact Information includes a contact name, title, address, telephone, fax, and e-mail of the contact person who will be responsible for communications between funder and

-- Include a completed Subgrant Application Template, Attachment 1 hereto.
+- Include a completed subgrant Application Template, Attachment 1

 4.2 Application Submission Requirements: